isomerpages/moe-lianhuapri/_for-parents/MOE Sexuality Education.md

 <h4>Information for Parents</h4>

-8.&nbsp;&nbsp;Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.<br>
+8.&nbsp;&nbsp;Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.
+School notification will be send out to parents and guardians by 8 February 2024.<br>

 9.&nbsp;&nbsp;Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a target="_blank" href="/files/For%20Parents/2024AnnexA.pdf">here</a>.
 The completed opt-out form is to be submitted by 23/02/2024.<br>